Man Wakes Up To Wife Dead In Pool Of Blood: ‘Too Much Cold Medicine’ His Defense For Murder Charge?

-A North Carolina man who is accused of killing his wife is facing charges of murder in this case, but he can’t remember if he did this or not.
+A North Carolina man who is accused of killing his wife is facing charges of murder in his case, but he can’t remember if he did it or not.
 Matthew Phelps, 28, told authorities that he doesn’t know what happened and that he might have done this in his sleep.
 He did tell the 911 operator that “I think I killed my wife,” but he doesn’t remember actually doing so.

 This case started with a rather bizarre 911 call from Phelps in the wee hours of Friday morning.
-Police say the man was “distraught” when he told the 911 dispatcher that his wife Lauren was dead on their bedroom floor and she was covered in blood.
+Police say the man was “distraught” when he told the 911 dispatcher that his wife, Lauren, was dead on their bedroom floor, and she was covered in blood.
 Then he described having a dream and waking up to this bloody scene in real life of his wife’s body on the floor.

 According to People Magazine, they obtained the 911 call of Phelps saying, “I had a dream and then I turned on the lights and she’s dead on the floor.”
 He continues with the 911 call by saying, “I have blood all over me and there’s a bloody knife on the bed and I think I did it.
 I can’t believe this.”